IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `String build(Boolean pretty)` - Builds a string representation of the current node.
 The result string can be formatted depending on the provided boolean flag `pretty`.

-`GraphQLQueryNode asQuery()` - Wraps the current node and returns a new instance of [`GraphQLQueryNode`](#graphqlquerynode) with the same node name and child nodes.
-Arguments and inline fragments are not passing to a new query node since they are not supported for the type [`GraphQLQueryNode`](#graphqlquerynode).
+`GraphQLQuery asQuery()` - Wraps the current node and returns a new instance of [`GraphQLQuery`](#graphqlquerynode) with the same node name and child nodes.
+Arguments and inline fragments are not passing to a new query node since they are not supported for the type [`GraphQLQuery`](#graphqlquerynode).

-`GraphQLMutationNode asMutation()` - Wraps the current node and returns a new instance of [`GraphQLMutationNode`](#graphqlmutationnode) with the same node name and child nodes.
-Arguments and inline fragments are not passing to a new mutation node since they are not supported for the type [`GraphQLMutationNode`](#graphqlmutationnode).
+`GraphQLMutation asMutation()` - Wraps the current node and returns a new instance of [`GraphQLMutation`](#graphqlmutationnode) with the same node name and child nodes.
+Arguments and inline fragments are not passing to a new mutation node since they are not supported for the type [`GraphQLMutation`](#graphqlmutationnode).

-`GraphQLSubscriptionNode asSubscription()` - Wraps the current node and returns a new instance of [`GraphQLSubscriptionNode`](#graphqlsubscriptionnode) with the same node name and child nodes.
-Arguments and inline fragments are not passing to a new query node since they are not supported for the type [`GraphQLSubscriptionNode`](#graphqlsubscriptionnode).
+`GraphQLSubscription asSubscription()` - Wraps the current node and returns a new instance of [`GraphQLSubscription`](#graphqlsubscriptionnode) with the same node name and child nodes.
+Arguments and inline fragments are not passing to a new query node since they are not supported for the type [`GraphQLSubscription`](#graphqlsubscriptionnode).

 ---

-## GraphQLQueryNode
+## GraphQLQuery

 This class is only used for building queries.

 ### Constructors

-`GraphQLQueryNode()` - Creates a new instance of the GraphQLQueryNode.
+`GraphQLQuery()` - Creates a new instance of the GraphQLQuery.

-`GraphQLQueryNode(String alias)` - Creates a new instance of the GraphQLQueryNode with the provided alias.
+`GraphQLQuery(String alias)` - Creates a new instance of the GraphQLQuery with the provided alias.

-`GraphQLQueryNode(GraphQLField node)` - Creates a new instance of the GraphQLQueryNode with the provided child node.
+`GraphQLQuery(GraphQLField node)` - Creates a new instance of the GraphQLQuery with the provided child node.

-`GraphQLQueryNode(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLQueryNode with the provided child nodes.
+`GraphQLQuery(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLQuery with the provided child nodes.

-`GraphQLQueryNode(List<String> fields)` - Creates a new instance of the GraphQLQueryNode with the provided fields.
+`GraphQLQuery(List<String> fields)` - Creates a new instance of the GraphQLQuery with the provided fields.

-`GraphQLQueryNode(String alias, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLQueryNode with the provided alias and child nodes.
+`GraphQLQuery(String alias, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLQuery with the provided alias and child nodes.

-`GraphQLQueryNode(String alias, List<String> fields)` - Creates a new instance of the GraphQLQueryNode with the provided alias and fields.
+`GraphQLQuery(String alias, List<String> fields)` - Creates a new instance of the GraphQLQuery with the provided alias and fields.

 ---